zhihou7/FCL/README.md

 This repository is built from the code of previous approaches.
 Thanks for their excellent work.

 In this repository, we have removed massive comments.
 Current code only contains zero-shot HOI detection and I have not tested this code.
 Full code is being constructed.
+We will include VCL, FCL and our new work in a single project.

 Here ([FCL_VCOCO](https://github.com/zhihou7/FCL_VCOCO)) is the Code for V-COCO